Glasgow Zoo: Controversies

 During the zoo's final years before closure, it developed a large debt due to dwindling visitor numbers, lack of public funding, and the death of Richard O’Grady, the zoo's director, in 2001, which led to poor management decisions and negligence.
 The publication of this debt in the media, along with the apparent rundown appearance of the zoo, resulted in animal rights groups looking into the welfare of the zoo's animals.
 A report written by Jordi Casamitjana, for Advocates for Animals, made multiple claims of animal cruelty, including that unwanted pets were killed and fed to the zoo's snakes, and that the parents of the lion cubs at the park were brother and sister.
 The report also highlighted the financial status of the zoo and its substantial annual losses.

 With such great debt it was inevitable that the zoo would fall into disrepair and the welfare of its animals would also fall dramatically.
 Les Ward, the director of Advocates for Animals, said that the zoo was the worst he had encountered, and that the group's report urged the licensing committee to close the zoo to the public immediately.
 Samantha Scott, an animal behaviourist at the Royal (Dick) School of Veterinary Studies, also commented in the report about the mental state of Glasgow zoo's animals: "The White rhino showing signs of possible stereotypic behaviour (circling), which is normally associated with difficulties in coping with captive life, or frustrated territorial patrolling."
 In defense of the allegations against the zoo, spokeswoman Alicia McGrewer stated "It is the humans who have not liked the aesthetics of Glasgow Zoo but animal welfare has never been compromised."

 Site development after closure

-By late 2004, one of the car parks built to facilitate Glasgow zoo had been redeveloped into a set of luxury flats, the second car park being fenced off to reduce vandalism.
+By late 2004, one of the car parks built to facilitate Glasgow Zoo had been redeveloped into a set of luxury flats, the second car park being fenced off to reduce vandalism.

 In March 2012, Miller Homes building company submitted an application detailing plans for the construction of 78 houses on the Glasgow zoo site to Glasgow city council.
 After receiving only one objection, these plans were approved subject to negotiations.
 The plans include the development of residential areas, infrastructure works including a park and ride facility for the new development and landscaping of the nearby areas.

 In literature

-Glasgow Zoo (properly "a Glasgow zoo") is mentioned in the comic book The Black Island, one of The Adventures of Tintin series by Hergé, where the gorilla Ranko says goodbye to his rescuer Tintin.
+Glasgow Zoo (properly "a Glasgow zoo") is mentioned in the comic book The Black Island, one of The Adventures of Tintin series by the Belgian artist Hergé, where the gorilla Ranko says goodbye to his rescuer Tintin.

+The Glasgow Zoo is referenced in the novel ‘Remarkably Bright Creatures’ by Shelby Van Pelt.
+It is mentioned as having an elephant enclosure, despite no elephants having ever been exhibited at the zoo.